When multi-day hiking, a good night’s sleep is essential and a good tent together with a sleeping bag and a pad takes care of that need.

 - The ventilation windows or mesh doors: facilitate the movement of the air and therefore allow to avoid condensation.

-- The guy ropes: strings that will allow to tension of the tent to optimize wind resistance.
+- The guy ropes: strings that will allow to the tension of the tent to optimize wind resistance.

 The different types of tents: